CaroleK/showme_pooa/README.md

  2. Select System (on Android 8.0 or higher)
  3. Scroll to the bottom and select About phone
  4. Scroll to the bottom and tap Build number 7 times
- 5. Return to the previous screen to the previous screen to find Developer options near the bottom
+ 5. Return to the previous screen to find Developer options near the bottom

  * Build the application on your device
  1. Connect your mobile device to your computer via USB